lifs-tools/LipidXte2/core_app/doc/workflow.md

    1. Calculates n-PRI-x (a normalization factor) for each detected mass and CE combination.
    1. Stores n-PRI-x values for later use.

-1. Calculates CF (correction factors):
+1. Retrieve CF (correction factors) from polynomial data:
    1. Iterates through species and samples.
-   1. Calculates CF (a correction factor for FAI and COI) for each detected mass and CE combination.
+   1. Retrieve CF (a correction factor for FAI and COI) for each detected mass and CE combination.
    1. Stores CF values in a fragment map.

 1. Normalizes FAI and COI data: